Epiphora In Cats, AKA Cat Tear Stains

 What is the cat eye discharge?

-If you see cat eye discharge that is reddish-brown, this could indicate a yeast infection as a result of your cat’s fur under the eyes being constantly wet.
+If you see cat eye discharge that is reddish-brown, this could indicate an infection as a result of your cat’s fur under the eyes being constantly wet.
 Your cat’s face may have a slight odor, as well.
+If you’re concerned that the discharge is more than your cat’s normal epiphora, schedule an appointment with your veterinarian.

 How do you treat epiphora in cats?